toliaqat/xenon-wiki/Leader-Election-And-Replication-Design.md

 If  the service  is marked  with OWNER_SELECTION  and an  update is  not accepted by a majority of peers, the client sees failures and the update is not committed at any service  instance (owner or peers).
-For services that do  not require eager consistency,  the update is committed  on the owner and all replicas that accepted it but a service statistic is added to each service instance marking the service as IN-CONFLICT.
+For services that do  not require eager consistency(enforce quorum),  the update is committed  on the owner and all replicas that accepted it but a service statistic is added to each service instance marking the service as IN-CONFLICT.